Southern major district of Helsinki

-The Southern major district of Helsinki (Eteläinen suurpiiri) (Södra stordistriktet), is one of the seven major districts of Helsinki, Finland.
+The Southern major district of Helsinki (Eteläinen suurpiiri) (Södra stordistriktet), is one of the eight major districts of Helsinki, Finland.

 It covers the city centre and areas to the south and west of it.
 It is located roughly speaking south of the Pitkäsilta Bridge and west of the Töölönlahti Bay, and in addition it contains the island of Lauttasaari.

 Districts belonging to the Southern major district of Helsinki

 The Southern major district covers the following five districts subdistricts: